LucasHJin/obsidian-notes/6 - Full Notes/University/econ101 - Test 2 Review.md

 		- I.e. if A produces 0.1 wine per cloth and be produced 0.5 wine per cloth, the price might be 0.25 wine per cloth
 - *Autarky* → no international trade
 	- GRAPH → go from extreme of what they’re better at to if they traded all of it for the other thing
+- *Centrally planned economy* → government makes all major decisions (not markets)
 - *Internal markets* → use of markets to allocate resources within organizations
 	- I.e. buying engines from an internal supplier
 - *Knowledge problem* → can’t know all factors to divide resources